Robolabo/Mereli/README.md

         "I4" :{"scheme" : "IdentityEncoding"},
         "I5" :{"scheme" : "IdentityEncoding"}
     },
-    # Neuron model from spike_swarm_sim.neural_networks.neuron_models.
+    # Neuron model from mereli.neural_networks.neuron_models.
     "neuron_model" : "rate_model",
-    # Synapse model from spike_swarm_sim.neural_networks.synapses.
+    # Synapse model from mereli.neural_networks.synapses.
 Currently, it can be either static for
     # non-spiking neurons and dynamic for spiking neurons.
     "synapse_model" : "static_synapse",
     # Set of neuron ensembles or layers.